The O2 arena FAQs

 - Can I take my bag into the arena?

-You can leave larger bags at our bag storage facility in Car park 1, at a cost of £10 per bag.
-You can buy your tickets for this at The O2 Car Parking Office on the day.
+If you have to bring a large bag with you, you can leave it at our bag storage facility in Car park 1, at a cost of £10 per bag.
 All bags will be searched and screened before being accepted into the bag storage facility.

+Bag storage closes 1pm.
 We won’t hold your items overnight, so you must pick them up before the facility closes.
-Any profits from tickets will be donated to charity.

 - Can I bring a banner to a concert?